biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 #### How is disorder handled?

-This is one of the strong points of Bio.PDB.
+This is one of the strong points of `Bio.PDB`.
 It can handle both disordered atoms and point mutations (ie. a Gly and an Ala residue in the same position).